VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

      The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 0)
   -sortLabels
      Whether to sort labels for incoming samples before writing them to storage.
 This may be needed for reducing memory usage at storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}.
 Enabled sorting for labels can slow down ingestion performance a bit
+  -statsd.disableAggregationEnforcement
+    	Whether to disable streaming aggregation requirement check.
+It's recommended to run statsdServer with pre-configured streaming aggregation to decrease load at database.
+  -statsdListenAddr string
+    	TCP and UDP address to listen for Statsd plaintext data.
+Usually :8125 must be set.
+Doesn't work if empty.
+See also -statsdListenAddr.useProxyProtocol
+  -statsdListenAddr.useProxyProtocol
+    	Whether to use proxy protocol for connections accepted at -statsdListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
   -storage.cacheSizeIndexDBDataBlocks size
      Overrides max size for indexdb/dataBlocks cache.
 See https://docs.victoriametrics.com/single-server-victoriametrics/#cache-tuning
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0)